apiad/SciSharp/Docs/Developers/Guidelines/Developer Guidelines.md

 algebraic operations (matrices and vectors) which uses GPU acceleration through the SlimDX framework.
-But all functionality provided in this secondary library is available in a standard C# implementation in the main library, such that if someone doesn't won't (or can't) use GPU acceleration, it can still use the software implementation, that albeit a lot slower, is fully functional.
+But all functionality provided in this secondary library is available in a standard C# implementation in the main library, such that if someone won't (or can't) use GPU acceleration, it can still use the software implementation, that albeit a lot slower, is fully functional.